wso2/docs-choreo-dev/en/docs/insights/choreo-insights-api.md

 ### ErrorStatusCodeCategoryCounts

-Represents errors by main status code category(4xx or 5xx) and the total error count.
+Represents errors by the main status code (4xx or 5xx) and the total error count.

 <table>
 <thead>